zarusz/SlimMessageBus/docs/plugin_outbox.md

     mbb.AddOutboxUsingSql(opts => { opts.PollBatchSize = 100; });
 });

-// Register in the the container the SqlConnection builder.Services.AddTransient(svp =>
+// SMB requires the SqlConnection to be registered in the container builder.Services.AddTransient(svp =>
 {
     var configuration = svp.GetRequiredService<IConfiguration>();